-The detailed guidelines are available on the company's website www.sasgroup.net under Corporate governance, 2016 AGM.
-For detailed information about remuneration and benefits for the Board, President and senior executives in 2015/2016 see Note 3 on page 71 in the SAS Annual Report 2015/2016.
+The detailed guidelines are available on the company's website www.sasgroup.net under Corporate governance, 2017 AGM.
+For detailed information about remuneration and benefits for the Board, President and senior executives in 2016/2017, see Note 3 of the SAS Annual Report 2016/2017.

-The substance of the guidelines to be proposed to the AGM on February 22, 2017 is unchanged in relation to the remuneration policies adopted at the 2016 AGM.
+The guidelines to be proposed to the AGM on April 10, 2018 will be available in good time ahead of the 2018 AGM.